diogoff/trackml-100/README.md

 We could try to create a model that takes into account this particular experimental setup.
 We could even try to learn that model from the training data, and I guess many competitors have worked along these lines.

-However, in this competition I attempted a more general approach.
+However, in this competition I tried a more general approach.
 Regardless of the particular experimental setup, I tried to answer the following question:

 * *Given a large amount of training particles, is it possible to do track reconstruction from test hits by finding the training particles that best fit the test hits?*

-To better explain this idea, consider the following figure:
+To better explain this idea, consider the following picture:

 <p align="center"><img src="https://raw.githubusercontent.com/diogoff/trackml-100/master/images/particle.png" width="600"></p>

+In the picture above, there are some test hits on three detectors.
+Let us pick a training particle that passes through these same detectors.
+Then some test hits will be closer to the training particle than others.

+Pick the test hits that are closest to the particle hits on each detector.
+Calculate the average distance between the particle hits and the closest test hits on these detectors.

+Repeat this process for every training particle that passes through these same detectors.
+Calculate the average distance for all of them, based on the test hits that are closest to each particle.

+We will have several candidate tracks.
+The best candidate track is the one that corresponds to the smallest average distance.

 Apparently, the answer to this question is _yes_, but the results are not that good.
 This seems to indicate that the training set does not include all the tracks that may occur during a test experiment.